Promoting and protecting the health of the public through advocacy, partnerships and education

 Public Health Issues

-Joint Statement: Bill 55 – A Call for Transparent, Evidence-Based Reform
+Health System Refocusing – A Call for Transparent, Evidence-Based Reform

 The Alberta Public Health Association (APHA) and the Canadian Public Health Association (CPHA) are concerned about Alberta’s Health Statutes Amendment Act, 2025 (Bill 55), which consolidates control over public health under the direct authority of the provincial government.
 The bill moves Medical Officers of Health (MOHs) and public health inspectors from Alberta Health Services (AHS) to Alberta Health, while transferring communicable disease control and other critical public health activities to a newly created agency, Primary Care Alberta.